-The British Columbia Teachers’ Federation (BCTF) is committed to protecting the privacy and confidentiality of our members’ personal information.
+The British Columbia Teachers’ Federation (BCTF) is committed to protecting the privacy and confidentiality of its members’ personal information.

-Privacy Officer―means the individual designated responsibility for ensuring that the BCTF complies with this policy and PIPA.
+Officer―means the staff person designated responsibility for ensuring that the BCTF complies with this policy and PIPA.

-The BCTF collects personal information to fulfil its obligations to members and in the course of providing a variety of services.
+The BCTF collects personal information to fulfill its obligations to members and in the course of providing a variety of services.
 The types of information collected include:

 - your name